jacoblaffoon/repository-credentials-manager/README.md

    - Clone or download the plugin files from the repository.

 2. **Upload to WordPress:**
-   - Upload the `wp-repository-credentials-manager` directory to the `/wp-content/plugins/` directory.
+   - Upload the `repository-credentials-manager` directory to the `/wp-content/plugins/` directory.

 3. **Activate the Plugin:**
-   - Go to the `Plugins` menu in WordPress and activate the `WP Repository Credentials Manager` plugin.
+   - Go to the `Plugins` menu in WordPress and activate the `Repository Credentials Manager` plugin.

 ## Usage